OrienteerBAP/Orienteer-Guidebook/editing_the_orienteer_configuration_file.md

   Run an embedded OrientDB server (true) or an external OrientDB server (false).
 * >orientdb.url=remote:localhost/Orienteer

   If you are runneing an external OrientDB server, provide its network access parameters.
-For details of setting , see [OrienDB manual](http://orientdb.com/docs/last/Concepts.html#database-url).
+For details of setting , see [OrientDB manual](http://orientdb.com/docs/last/Concepts.html#database-url).
 * >orientdb.db.username=reader

   Set the name of the default user on the OrientDB server (it will be used for guests as well).